Statistics for the real world: a gentle introduction

 The University of Oklahoma

-You can also access my multivariate site here: Multivariate Statistics for the Real World
+If you are interested in some 'higher end' stats, you can access my multivariate site here: Multivariate Statistics for the Real World.